 - Symptoms of post-traumatic stress disorder (PTSD), such as intrusive distressing memories, flashbacks (reliving the event), nightmares, changes in thoughts and mood, and being easily startled

-If a friend or family member is engaged in social distancing, here are some tips in staying connected with them:
+If a friend or family member is struggling with transitions associated with the pandemic, here are some tips in staying connected with them:

 - Remain in some kind of daily virtual contact (video chat, text, call).